mrc-ide/leapfrog/tests/testdata/spectrum/README.md

 # Spectrum test files

-These are a series of test files constructed to
+These are a series of test files constructed to verify the Leapfrog simulation against Spectrum.

+Files were constructed using default data for Botswana in Spectrum v6.13 on 12 February 2022.

+The same files were resaved in Spectrum v6.18 (AIM 2022 final version) on 8 July 2023.

 Files were constructed using default data for Botswana